solidstate-auditing/audits-public/defi-vectors.md

 #### Junior Auditor: [Nima Rasooli](https://twitter.com/0xNimaRa)

-Our junior auditor is a technical talent who led the development of multiple notable ICP projects.
-They currently serve as a Tech Lead in the Web3 space for a noteworthy brand.
+Nima led the development of multiple notable ICP projects such as DAB and Daowabunga as Tech Lead at Psychedelic.
+After Psychedelic converted into Fleek, he lead the development for cross-chain integrations.

 #### Technical Writer: [Robin Moore](https://twitter.com/RobinMooreWeb3)